Cloud storage: How secure are Dropbox, OneDrive, Google Drive and iCloud?

 Data in transit is encrypted using Secure Sockets Layer (SSL) and at rest using AES-256 bit encryption to which Dropbox holds the keys.
 Lost or stolen devices can be easily 'unlinked' from your account to further mitigate the risk of unauthorised access.

-The business version, Dropbox Pro, adds an ability to enable viewer permissions for collaborative usage and set both passwords and expirations for shared links which hardens the security posture for power users.
+The business version, Dropbox Pro, adds an ability to enable viewer permissions for collaborative usage and set both passwords and expirations for shared links which harden the security posture for power users.

 How secure is iCloud?